ebezzam/LenslessClassification/README.md

 -  `scripts/train_fixed_encoder.py`: training a fixed encoder (Lens, Coded Aperture, Diffuser, Fixed mask (m), Fixed mask (s)).
 -  `scripts/train_hybrid.py`: jointly learning mask with the classifier.

-These Python scripts can also be called with user-defined parameters.
+These Python scripts are called with user-defined parameters that need to be set accordingly for each experiment.

 ## Simulating example embedddings <a name="examples"></a>

-To simulate and save as PNF embeddings of the different cameras, the following script can be used:
+To simulate and save as PNG embeddings of the different cameras, the following script can be used:
 ```
 python scripts/simulate_examples.py --task mnist --n_files 10
 ```